Showing posts with label fertility cults. Show all posts

 The oldest goddess documented in history was Inanna.
 Inanna was a the primary and first fertility goddess of the southern Mesopotamia.
 Her origins are found in Sumer, dating back to 4000 B.C..
 Inanna was the original Queen of heaven.
 She was NEVER called Semiramis.
 She was the prototype of future goddesses of nomadic people who wanted a Queen of heaven of their own.

 Inanna had a boyfriend, his name was Dumuzid or Dumuzi in the Sumerian language.
-His beginnings are also found in Sumer, dating back to 4000 B.C.. as Inanna and Dumuzid were intimately linked together in a romantic relationship.
+His beginnings are also found in Sumer, dating back to 4000 B.C.. as Inanna and Dumuzid were intimately linked in a romantic relationship.
 Their popularity and love affair eventually made their way into the Akkadian and Babylonian territories where they were known as Ishtar and Tammuz

 Tammuz was the youthful god of pastures and plants.
 He was not connected to sun worship nor was he ever a sun-god.
 His father was the primary god Ea or El, his mother was Davkina, mistress of the vine.
 This is documented in the form of hymns found on Cuneiform Sumerian tablet called the Babylonian Tammuz Lamentations.
 This tablet is number 15 and is housed in the British museum.